 Additionally, many B2B eCommerce businesses don't need the full eCommerce functionality that's typically present in eCommerce templates.
 As a result, headless commerce allows them to display products, descriptions and more without requiring a direct purchase through an eCommerce system.

 What Platforms Can You Use?

 To have a successful site, you will need both an eCommerce platform and a front-end CMS platform.
 Any eCommerce platform will work, but WooCommerce is one of the most widely used platforms right now for headless solutions.

 That said, we're big fans of BigCommerce in the headless space.
-BigCommerce recently released a WordPress integration that makes the connection even easier, and we've produced Big Pr.es and a HubSpot and BigCommerce integration that produce similar functionality.
+BigCommerce recently released a WordPress integration that makes the connection even easier.
 BigCommerce is also a better fit for growing businesses who process more transactions or maintain larger product catalogs.